Media Smart is an organisation funded by fast-food, media and toy industries. Its website states it is a:

 - Media Smart is based on a model developed by Canadian advertisers in the late 1980s called Concerned Children's Advertisers (CCA).
 Backed by giants such as Coca-Cola, Hershey and Buena Vista, the $10m CCA programme now claims huge success in cutting concern about children's marketing over there.
 "The Canadians were originally pushed into action by a ban on children's advertising in French-speaking Canada, but since the programme has been up and running, complaints on the issue across the rest of Canada have fallen to around zero," says [chairman Paul] Jackson.
 "I'm not saying there's an urgent threat here, but we must take the long-term view."

 Media Smart was incorporated as a business on 5 March 2002 and is a private company limited by guarantee.
 It is listed with Companies House as: MEDIA SMART UK LIMITED, Company No. 04387708

 Media Smart is funded by corporate sponsors and partner organisations.
-These are:
+In 2008 these were:

 Advertising Association | British Toy and Hobby Association | Business in the Community | DDB London | Ferrero | Five | GMTV | Hasbro | Incorporated Society of British Advertisers (ISBA) | Institute of Practitioners of Advertising (IPA) | Internet Advertising Bureau (IAB) | ITV | Jetix | Kellogg's | Lego | Mars | Mattel | McDonald's | Mindshare | Turner Broadcasting | Viacom Brand Solutions